 The Very Best Coconut Cake Recipe from Shugary Sweets

-The Best White Cake of Your Life16-20 adjust servings
+The Best Moist White Cake Recipe16-20 adjust servings

 HALLELUJAH!
 Finally a moist white cake from scratch that doesn't taste like cardboard.
 I promise, this will be the best homemade white cake recipe of your life!
 It is soft and fluffy, while still being super moist.
 I got the balance of fluffy and moist exactly perfect for how cake ought to be!
 It's fluffy yet full of buttery rich flavor.
 I'm so excited.
 You are going to love it too!

 - 1 cup (2 sticks) salted butter, softened

 - 1/2 cup vegetable oil (I like to use light olive oil)